My Scripts and Programs

 The first value is the category you are searching and the second value is the value you are searching for within that category.
 You can use any search category that is a valid search category for MPC (the MPD client this script uses).

 Any good computer user knows that they should back up their documents and other files.
 I knew I should be backing up my stuff, but I hadn't found any good, simple, backup programs for Linux.
 Hence, I created my own shell script that does the job for me.

 This script will efficiently backup your data (provided you configure it correctly).
-The only things you should have to change are BACKUP_ROOT (change to point to the directory you want to back up to - everything will end up inside this directory), SOURCE_ROOT (change to point to the directory that everything you want to back up is in - usually, the home folder will do), files (change to the list of files and folders you want to back up), and possibly rsync_args (the arguments you would like to pass to rsync - the defaults I have provided should be sufficient).
-File and folder names should not contain spaces.
-In addition, this script saves a couple of key files like /etc/hosts, /etc/default/grub, the list of sources, and the list of installed software.
+The only things you should have to change are BACKUP_ROOT (change to point to the directory you want to back up to - everything will end up inside this directory), SOURCE_ROOT (change to point to the directory that everything you want to back up is in - usually, the home folder will do), files (change to the list of files and folders you want to back up), vfiles (change to the list of files and folders you want to back up with versions), and possibly rsync_args (the arguments you would like to pass to rsync - the defaults I have provided should be sufficient).
+It also optionally makes a backup of your system partition using LVM snapshots and backups of your LUKS headers.
+In addition, this script saves a couple of key files like the list of sources and the list of installed software.
 However, this is particular to Debian and Debian-based distributions, so you may need to modify it for your distribution.

 The sCard format is a simple and logical way to store your contacts.
 A sample entry would look something like this:

 First Name : Last Name : Phone1 \n Phone2 \n Phone3 : Email1 \n Email2